YukinoshitaErii/LSA-demo/README.md

 # LSA-demo
-An unfinished project of LSA with Python
+An unfinished project of LSA in Python

 Using dataset: Tianchi Getting Started Competition of Alibaba Cloud https://tianchi.aliyun.com/competition/entrance/231522/introduction